Angel (1999 TV series): Writing

+Music

-MusicAngel features a mix of original, indie, rock and pop music.
+Angel features a mix of original, indie, rock and pop music.

 The opening theme was composed by Holly Knight and Darling Violetta, an alternative rock group that performed two songs during the third season of Buffy the Vampire Slayer.
 Holly Knight was the music producer of the track.
 The next year, Angel invited bands to submit demos for the theme music to the show.
 They asked bands to use "dark superhero ideas" and "Cello-rock".
 Darling Violetta watched pivotal Angel-related episodes of Buffy such as "Passion", "Becoming, Parts One and Two" for inspiration.
 Eventually, Whedon accepted Darling Violetta's interpretation of an Angel theme as that most suitable to the show.
 The theme has a slower tempo than the Buffy theme, as well as heavier use of acoustic instruments such as cello.
 In 2005, the band composed an extended version of the Angel theme called "The Sanctuary Extended Remix", which featured on the soundtrack of the series Angel: Live Fast, Die Never.

 The demon karaoke bar, Caritas, is frequently used to spotlight pop hits.
 There has also been a soundtrack album, Angel: Live Fast, Die Never.
 The soundtrack mostly consists of scores created for the show by Robert J. Kral along with a remixed theme and four other songs from the show.
 Douglas Romayne scored 33 episodes of Angel in seasons 4 and 5, along with series lead composer, Rob Kral.